Memorix101/SharpQuake/trunk/ReadMe.txt

 On x64 platforms select x86 as a Platform.

+To run from any folder except Quake's one add -basedir switch and correct path to your directory of Quake (for example, if Quake is installed in C:\Games\Quake):
+SharpQuake.exe -basedir C:\Games\Quake

 To run from IDE go to the Project Properties -> Debug tab -> Start Options.
 In "Command line arguments" edit box add -basedir switch and correct path to your directory of Quake (for example, if Quake is installed in C:\Games\Quake):
 -basedir C:\Games\Quake